germs-lab/one-day-metag-crash-course/docs/fetch-data/index.rst

 The key challenge that we will work through...or your mission, if you choose to accept it, is to identify nitrogen fixation genes found in sequencing DNA from soils.

 You have been delivered three dogma-changing metagenomes (sequencing datasets) originating from three different Iowa crop soils (corn, soybean, and prairie).
-You are interesting in identifying nitrogen fixation genes that are associated with native bacteria in these soils.
+You are interested in identifying nitrogen fixation genes that are associated with native bacteria in these soils.
 Nitrogen fixation is a natural process performed by bacteria that converts nitrogen in the atmosphere into a form that is usable for plants.
 If we can optimize natural nitrogen fixation, our hope is to reduce nitrogen fertilizer inputs that may contribute to the eutrophication of downstream waters (e.g., dead zones in the Gulf of Mexico).

 Getting the data
 ----------------